PRIZM-Experiment/prizm-data-wrangling/README.md

 ##### Data Aligning

-In order to meaningfully compare PRIZM sky data collected at different times, it is necessary align it with respect to the local sidereal time.
+In order to meaningfully compare PRIZM sky data collected at different times, it is necessary to align it with respect to the local sidereal time.
 This can be done with the help of the `lst` method, which produces local sidereal time entries from the data's UTC Unix timestamps.
 These new entries are labeled `lst_sys_start` and `lst_sys_stop`, and stored under the instrument and channel keys provided by the user.
 ```python
 data.lst(instruments=['100MHz'], channels=['EW', 'NS'])
 ```